ardriveapp/turbo-sdk/README.md

 ##### `token-price`

-Get the current token price estimate from Turbo Payment Service for a given value and token type.
+Get the current price from the Turbo Payment Service, denominated in the specified token, for uploading a specified number of bytes to Turbo.

 Command Options:

-- `--value <value>` - Value to get the price for. e.g: 10.50 for $10.50 USD, 1024 for 1 KiB, 1.1 for 1.1 AR
+- `--value <value>` - Byte value to get the token price for

 e.g: